paradoxtown/AI-Research-Assistant/README.md

     </div>
 </div>

+> Update: Fix HttpError.
+(Sorry for the late update.
+I'm currently working on my dissertation...)

 Inspired by [gpt-researcher](https://github.com/assafelovic/gpt-researcher).
 This project endeavors to develop an AI research assistant capable of **generating research reports** effortlessly for researchers.
 For instance, researchers can request the AI research assistant to compose a report on *the latest advancements in the field of superconductors as of 2023*, which is currently a trending topic.
 The AI research assistant will subsequently compile a report based on the relevant information obtained from the internet.
 Now, AIRA also offers support for **academic English polishing**.

 <!-- make a table -->